Quantum Phase diagrams and transitions for Chern topological insulators: Phase diagrams

 \section{Phase diagrams}

-We will first give natural examples of phase diagrams and the define a notion of abstract phase diagrams, which subsumes all of them.
-For these we prove that they are realizable by physical systems.
+We will first give natural examples of phase diagrams, where phases are Chern phases of topological insulators, and the define the notion of an abstract phase diagram, which subsumes all of them.
+For this we prove that it is realizable by physical systems.